okugami79/sentiment140/README.md

 sentiment140
 ============

-R package for sentiment text analysis
+R package for Twitter sentiment text analysis
 ----

+If you want quick, **no NLP training**, headache free sentiment analysis with Twitter text/grammar in R. __Try this one!__

-* **Easy to use**, quick to run your own sentiment analysis of any text
+* **Easy to use**, quick to run your own sentiment analysis of Twitter context free grammer

-* No additional installation of NLP components - it uses free sentiment140 service
+* No additional installation of NLP components - it uses free sentiment140 service, they do vocaburay training, syntax of hash, http link etc.

 * **No need** for vacaburary building

 * Default language model is tuned for Twitter message, _context free grammer language model__

 * Supported languge: English and Spanish

 Installation
 ---
-with *Rstudio*
-* Project menu -> New Project -> Version Control -> **Git**
-* Paste following Repository URL: https://github.com/okugami79/sentiment140
-* Shift-Control b - to build R package
-* type library(sentiment) at R console,  start using it!

-without rstudio
-* download zip file from https://github.com/okugami79/sentiment140
-* unzip  downloaded file
-  * for unix user, on terminal, where you unzip directory, type R CMD INSTALL sentiment140
-  * for window user, **RGUI**, select *Packages menu* -> *Install package(s) from local zip files*

-* Added spanish and english language support

-* require internet connection
+require(devtools)

+install_github('sentiment140', 'okugami79')

+library(sentiment)
+>sentiment('I LOVE #Apple')

+>sentiment('I hate #Apple')

+or you can just pass vector of string message

 For help in R,
 ?sentiment